hnvy/day-ploy/README.md

 Feel free to contact me if you get stuck, I will be more than happy to help!

 # Changelog
+- 23/08/2022
+  - The program now adds the number of daily work hours to `time.txt`.
+This means that the program will now remember the number of work hours.
 - 09/08/2022
   - File validation added.
 - 06/08/2022